 • Pell-eligible students among first-year degree-seeking undergrads: 28%

 Student-faculty ratio: 17:1

 Real-world experience and earnings (cooperative education): Last year UC students earned a collective $65 million by alternating semesters spent in school with paid, professional work experiences related directly to their majors.

 Financial aid: Multiple scholarships and other forms of support; the University provides close to $60 million annually to undergraduates in merit-, talent-, and need-based aid and scholarships.
 Altogether, the University administers close to $500 million in aid to all students in the form of federal, state, institutional, and private support.

 • Tuition, out of state, undergraduate: $26,334

 • Tuition, out of state, graduate: $26,210

-First-year Engineering students enter with an average composite ACT score of 27.8, with a mathematics score of 28.7, and an average SAT composite of 1313, and an average SAT Mathematics score of 665.
+In fall 2017, first-year Engineering students entered with an average composite ACT score of 28.07, an average ACT Mathematics score of 28.68, an average SAT composite of 1313, and an average SAT Mathematics score of 665.

 Retention: UC’s overall first-year, full-time baccalaureate retention rate stands at 87.5%.

 International student services: Enrollment of international students has increased 75% since 2009 due to a focus on service, support, and retention.
 Retention is more than 90% for first-year, full-time international baccalaureate students.
 The 2015 independent International Student Barometer survey of students at 172 universities ranked UC in the top five “most welcoming” in the US.